Zakir09/Manga_Recommender_System/README.md

 ---

 <h2 id="project-overview">Project Overview</h2>
 Recommendation systems are increasingly important in today’s world, where people have limited time and an overwhelming number of choices.
-Our Manga Recommendation System helps users discover new manga, manhwa, and manhua based on their selections.
+This Manga Recommendation System helps users discover new manga, manhwa, and manhua based on their selections.
 By choosing a title from a provided list, the system analyzes its description and tags to suggest similar content, making it easier to find stories that match the user's interests.

 ---